Skip to content

 We've got a back-boiler heating our radiators.
 Can you remove it?

-Our Cavehill property used to run on oil.
+Cavehill property on an old oil system.
 Can we get gas?

-Phoenix has extended coverage in North Belfast significantly.
-Most Cavehill Road properties are now on gas mains.
-We'll check your postcode before quoting conversion.
-Typical full oil-to-gas project runs £3,500 to £4,500 in this area.
+Phoenix has extended coverage in North Belfast substantially.
+Most Cavehill Road and Cavehill-district properties are now on gas mains.
+Send us the postcode and we'll confirm current coverage.
+Typical conversion £3,500-£4,500 including oil tank decommission.

-Landlord with 8 HMO properties on the Antrim Road.
-Can you route annual CP12s?
+HMO portfolio on the Antrim Road.
+Can you route CP12s?

-Yes, exactly the kind of workload we schedule.
-One day, multiple properties, all certificates issued electronically to you and tenants, records maintained on file.
+Yes, exactly the kind of workload we batch.
+One or two days, multiple properties, certificates emailed to you and tenants, records on file for two years.
+Landlord Plan available at £165/property/year bundling CP12 + service + reminder for ongoing portfolios.

 Get in touch